dhershman1/pinet/README.md

 And so Pinet came to pass!
 It has it's own built in template engine!

-## Current State: In Development
+## Current State: Prepping For a Beta Release

-Pinet has just started life, so I recommend avoiding usage right now.
+Pinet is getting closer to releasing a 0.1.0 version!
+Feel free to play around with the code with your projects and report any strange activity or bugs you might find, I appreciate it!

 ## Features